HGARgG-0710/math-expressions.js/README.md

 ## Modules

-The package uses ES modules.
+For now, the package only works with ES modules.

 <!-- TODO: add support for CommonJS modules - after testing, compile to CJS with tsc and add the appropriate 'export-require' fields into the 'package.json' file, decide which extensions one'd rather use... -->